bytedance/Bytedance-UnionAD/Bytedance-UnionAd/Document/UnioniOSSDK.md

 ```
 @protocol BUNativeExpressSplashViewDelegate <NSObject>
 /**
  This method is called when splash ad material loaded successfully.
  */
 - (void)nativeExpressSplashViewDidLoad:(BUNativeExpressSplashView *)splashAdView;

 /**
  This method is called when splash ad material failed to load.
  @param error : the reason of error
  */
 - (void)nativeExpressSplashView:(BUNativeExpressSplashView *)splashAdView didFailWithError:(NSError * _Nullable)error;

 /**
  This method is called when rendering a nativeExpressAdView successed.
  */
 - (void)nativeExpressSplashViewRenderSuccess:(BUNativeExpressSplashView *)splashAdView;

 /**
  This method is called when a nativeExpressAdView failed to render.
  @param error : the reason of error
  */
 - (void)nativeExpressSplashViewRenderFail:(BUNativeExpressSplashView *)splashAdView error:(NSError * __nullable)error;

 /**
  This method is called when nativeExpressSplashAdView will be showing.
  */
 - (void)nativeExpressSplashViewWillVisible:(BUNativeExpressSplashView *)splashAdView;

 /**
  This method is called when nativeExpressSplashAdView is clicked.
  */
 - (void)nativeExpressSplashViewDidClick:(BUNativeExpressSplashView *)splashAdView;

 /**
  This method is called when nativeExpressSplashAdView's skip button is clicked.
  */
 - (void)nativeExpressSplashViewDidClickSkip:(BUNativeExpressSplashView *)splashAdView;
 /**
+ This method is called when nativeExpressSplashAdView countdown equals to zero
+ */
+- (void)nativeExpressSplashViewCountdownToZero:(BUNativeExpressSplashView *)splashAdView;

+/**
  This method is called when nativeExpressSplashAdView closed.
  */
 - (void)nativeExpressSplashViewDidClose:(BUNativeExpressSplashView *)splashAdView;

 /**
  This method is called when when video ad play completed or an error occurred.
  */
 - (void)nativeExpressSplashViewFinishPlayDidPlayFinish:(BUNativeExpressSplashView *)splashView didFailWithError:(NSError *)error;

+/**
+ This method is called when another controller has been closed.
+ @param interactionType : open appstore in app or open the webpage or view video ad details page.
+ */
+- (void)nativeExpressSplashViewDidCloseOtherController:(BUNativeExpressSplashView *)splashView interactionType:(BUInteractionType)interactionType;

 @end